 Iit’s highly recommended that you first get some experience under your belt.
 It will most likely be a lot easier to succeed with this process if you’ve first worked for another practice before.
 For one thing, customers will trust you a lot more.
 However, there’s a lot that goes into being a dermatologist that they won’t teach you in school if you plan on owning your own practice.
 Working at someone else’s will give you a lot of experience with this firsthand.

 Here are a list of items to include in your startup business plan:

 Find a location – find a place with a good mix of low competition and high income clientele.
-You likely won’t be able to compete with the entrenched dermatologist and skin care centers in Hollywood or Huntington beach.
+You likely won’t be able to compete with the entrenched dermatologist and skincare centers in Hollywood or Huntington beach.
 So find a place where there is a need and large demand for your services.
+If you’re not sure where to be searching for looking into realtors that specialize in commercial office spaces such as Thomas Mensendiek or others could help you find a suitable location and property to start your practice in.
 Also, finding a location with a higher than average median household income will help when you decide to offer elective procedures to help grow your practice.

 Get a Guarantee from a hospital – hospitals are eager to recruit dermatologists and will often guarantee your practice startup with forgivable loans.
 Find a place where this is an option.
 Call hospitals in the areas you have an interest in and ask what options are available for a PRIVATE PRACTICE START UP.

 Invest in an experienced Practice Manager – the best way to ensure you succeed is to find an experienced practice manager.
 Place an ad on indeed.com and on the MGMA career website.
 Try to find someone with an ACMPE (american college of medical practice executives) credential that knows the ins and outs of managing a practice.
 You will not regret spending more to find a qualified manager that can grow with your practice.